mastermerrick/taskApp/README.md

 Final project for CIS 195
 Merrick Eng - Task Productivity App

-Answer the following reflection questions casually with (1-2 sentences) on your github's readme:
 # How much do you think you learned throughout the project?
 List at least 2 concrete examples
 - I think I definitely learned a lot from this project.
 Here are some examples:
 - Creating Radio Buttons - I created a Radio Button class and learned how to make my own subclass using the provided UIButton class and then extending its capabilities